Alright (Supergrass song)

 "Alright" is a song by British alternative rock band Supergrass.
-It was released with "Time" as a double A-side single from their debut album, I Should Coco (1995), on 3 July 1995.
+It was released with "Time" as a double A-side single from their debut album, I Should Coco (1995), on 3 July 1995 by Parlophone.
 It was concurrently released on the soundtrack of the 1995 movie Clueless, which helped it become a big hit for the band.
-It peaked at number two on the UK Singles Chart, number six in Iceland, number eight in Ireland, number 30 in France and number 96 in Australia.
-It is the band's most successful single on the charts.
+"Alright" peaked at number two on the UK Singles Chart, number six in Iceland, number eight in Ireland, number 21 in Finland and number 30 in France.
+The music video for the song was directed by Dom and Nic and filmed at Portmeirion in North Wales.

 Music and lyrics

-"Alright" received a great deal of airplay in the United Kingdom.
 The "bona fide teen anthem", with its upbeat lyrics and cheerful piano tune, seemed to epitomise British youth culture at the time, when Britpop was at its height.
-The band's youthful appearance (lead singer Gaz Coombes had only just turned 19 when it was released) added weight to the lyrics.
+The band's youthful appearance (lead singer Gaz Coombes was 19 at the time of its release) added weight to the lyrics.

 However, Coombes himself argued in an interview around October 1995, "it wasn't written as an anthem.
 It isn't supposed to be a rally cry for our generation.
 The stuff about 'We are young/We run green...' isn't about being 19, but really 13 or 14. and just discovering girls and drinking."

 "It's meant to be light hearted and a bit of a laugh, not at all a rebellious call to arms." with Danny Goffey also saying: "It certainly wasn't written in a very summery vibe.
 It was written in a cottage where the heating had packed up, and we were trying to build fires to keep warm."

 The second A-side "Time" is a slower, more blues-driven track, with the song even incorporating a harmonica solo.
 The B-side, "Condition", is a cover of "Just Dropped In (To See What Condition My Condition Was In)" by Mickey Newbury and originally a hit for Kenny Rogers.
-"Je Suis Votre Papa Sucre" (I Am Your Sugar Daddy) is a short instrumental.
+"Je Suis Votre Papa Sucre" (French for "I Am Your Sugar Daddy") is a short instrumental.